mpickem/hdf5_wrapper/README.md

 For more detailed library information please refer to [[Libraries and tools reference]](http://portal.hdfgroup.org/display/HDF5/Libraries+and+Tools+Reference).

 ## Wrapper installation
-Compile the file `hdf5_wrapper.f90` with proper linking to your local `hdf5 `library.
+Compile the file `hdf5_wrapper.F90` with proper linking to your local `hdf5` library.
 In your program use the binding `use hdf5_wrapper` to use the wrapper (see `test_example.f90`).
 A minimalistic compilation script can be found in `compile_gfortran.sh` and `compile_ifort.sh`.

 ## General thoughts
-This wrapper was written in such a way that the usage is as unix-like as possible.
+This wrapper tries to mimic unix-like pathing wherever possible.
-That means that the group and dataset access is done with the typical unix-like path formalism (.e.g. `/group1/group2` where the leading and trailing `/` are optional) similarly to the Python library `h5py`.
+Group and dataset access is done with the typical unix-like path formalism (e.g. `/group1/group2` where the leading and trailing `/` are optional) similarly to the Python library `h5py`.
 The data read-in routines can be used by simply providing allocatable data arrays of the most commonly used datatypes in Fortran (see below).
 Please note that I did not include any dimension or datatype checks.
 While the majority of routines are subroutines (`call` keyword required) some are simple functions which either return `logical` or `integer` datatypes.
-These are marked accordingly at [Summary of commands](#Summary-of-commands).
+These are marked accordingly in [Summary of commands](#Summary-of-commands).
 ### Implicit data transposition
 Here I simply want to mention one of the biggest pitfalls when handling hdf5 files with Fortran, namely the implicit data transposition.
-Already when creating a simple file with a multidimensional dataset and looking at said file with an external tool (e.g. `h5ls -lr <filename>`) once notices that the dataset dimensions are turned upside down.
+Already when creating a simple file with a multidimensional dataset and looking at said file with an external tool (e.g. `h5ls -lr <filename>`) one notices that the dataset dimensions are reversed.
 That means if we, inside Fortran, create a three-dimensional dataset with a shape of `[ 4, 8, 2 ]`, inspecting it with `h5ls` will show a shape of `[ 2, 8, 4]`.

-This is not a bug and just simply illustrates the difference between the row-major order of C, Python, etc. and the column-major order of Fortran.
+This is not a bug and simply illustrates the difference between the row-major order of C, Python, etc. and the column-major order of Fortran.
 When saving the dataset with Fortran it will be stored as the contiguous memory as Fortran sees it (column-major).
-When opening the same dataset with other tools this data will be interpreted as row-major which causes the full transposition of the dataset.
-This is what is known as an implicit data transposition about which one should always be mindful about especially when data pre-processing is handled with Python or other row-major languages.
+Opening the same dataset with other tools this data will be interpreted as row-major which causes the full transposition of the dataset.
+This implicit data transposition is important to keep in mind when handling Fortran in combination with other row-major languages
 ### A few handy commands
-As already mentioned, when inspecting hdf5 files from the shell `h5ls` (gets installed with the hdf5 installation) is a good tip.
+As already mentioned, when inspecting hdf5 files from the shell `h5ls` (installed with the hdf5 installation) is a good tip.
 Here are some of my most commonly used commands:
 * `h5ls -lr`: (**r**)ecursively (**l**)ist all groups and datasets
 * `h5ls -vlr`: (**v**)erbosely and (**r**)ecursively (**l**)ist everything (this includes attributes, datatypes, etc.)